 Before you consider any insolvency route though, it’s important to take a step back and make sure you’re aware of your rights regarding debt.
 Unless you’re completely satisfied that your creditors can provide evidence to prove that you owe them the amount they claim you owe, you should not pay them anything.

 Many people do not realise that they have the right to challenge banks, other financial institutions and debt collectors over the debts they are said to owe.
 This is where we come in.
-Acting on your behalf, the experts at Consumer Law Barristers can ask companies seeking money from you to prove that the amount they are claiming is due.
+Acting on your behalf, the experts at CLB can ask companies seeking money from you to prove that the amount they are claiming is due.
 Using consumer protection legislation, we can challenge their claims.
 In the majority of cases (more than 95%), the companies we have challenged on behalf of our clients have not been able to prove anything is owed.
 Using this approach, we have been able to save our clients more than £2.5 million.

 We know that dealing with debt can be extremely stressful, but even when you are under pressure, it is important not to make any rushed decisions that could ultimately make your situation worse than it needs to be.
 By coming to us for specialist legal advice, you can make sure your rights are protected and you don’t pay a penny more than you need to.